Grathio/pre-markdown/README.md

 All attributes are optional.

+- `src` : Link to an external Markdown file that will replace any content in the block.
 - `css` : Link to an external CSS file to apply to the Markdown block.

-  - Note that an external CSS file will completely override the built-in CSS.
+  - Note: Effects of the external CSS is isolated to the block of Markdown and will completely override the built-in Markdown style.
 - `html` : Set this to render HTML tags inside the Markdown. *Default: unset.
 HTML is escaped.*
 - `linkify` : Set this to turn link-like things into links. (web addresses, emails, etc.) *Default: unset.
 URLS are unchanged.*
 - `typographer` : Set this to do some language-neutral replacement and make quotes pretty. *Default: unset.
 Quotes are unchanged.*
 - `breaks` : Set this to turn newlines (`\n`) within paragraphs into `<br>` tags. *Default: Unset.
 Single line breaks within a paragraph are ignored.*

 ### Example:

-See the `/examples/` folder for more robust usage.
+See the `/examples/` folder for usage.

 ## Compatibility